Installing Wsprry Pi

 Aside from the obvious, installing Wsprry Pi, the install script will do the following:

-• Install Apache2, a popular open-source, cross-platform web server that is the most popular web server by the numbers.
+Install Apache2, a popular open-source, cross-platform web server that is the most popular web server by the numbers.
 The Apache Software Foundation maintains Apache.
 Apache is used to control Wsprry Pi from an easy-to-use web page.
-In addition, if the Apache installation was not being used previously, a redirect from the root of the webserver to /wsprrypi/ is created for ease of use.
-Finally, three proxies are created to communicate from the web page to the application:
+Additionally, if you have not previously used the Apache installation, a redirect from the root of the web server to

-• Install Chrony, a replacement for ntpd.
+Install Chrony, a replacement for ntpd.

 Install WSPR